 Management consultants help to provide insight into areas where businesses can improve their operations and performance.
 They might work in a number of different types of industries, from IT to healthcare.
 Some consultants also help organizations with particular parts of the business life cycle, such as building higher engagement among employees.

 Veterans entering the civilian job position will find that their leadership experience and their ability to see the big picture, while also paying close attention to details can help them thrive in this industry.
-Management analysts are reported to earn a median salary of $85,260.

 12. Operations Research Analyst